-Jesus further describes the sins of omission in the parable of the sheep and the goats in Matthew 25:31-46.
+Jesus further describes the sins of omission in Matthew 25:31-46.
 The goats, those who are sent away by Christ, are those who saw others hungry and thirsty, but did not provide food and water.
 They are those who saw others in need of clothing, who were sick or in jail but did nothing to clothe or comfort them.
 These are all examples of sins of omission.
 There was no sin committed against these needy people—they were not intentionally starved or deprived of their clothing.
 But the sin of omission was committed when those who could have provided for them chose not to.

 What is a sin of commission?